liufangbaishikele/Soybean_rhizosphere_microbiome/16S-first-RUN_sequence process.md

 3         0.1.1.4        Acidobacteria_Gp11                        1               228      0         1         1
 ```
 ## Finally, we are ready to cluster our sequences to OTUs

 In fact, we have three options to process this OTU clustering

-1) Distance matrixed based (This is medium computing cosuming)
+1) Distance matrixed based (This is medium computing consuming.
+If the sequence well preprocessed in forward procedure, suggest using this because this will give far more information than phylotype based clustering)
-2) Phylotype based (This is the least computing )
+2) Phylotype based (This is the least computing consuming )
-3) Phylogenetic based (This is very aggresive computing process)
+3) Phylogenetic based (This is computing aggresive, if several samples, easy to handle; if more samples it will take forever)

+In my case, I used both distance based OTU clustering and phylotype based clustering.

+**Average neribour distance based OTU clustering** *If you got mothur version higher than 1.39.0, you will be able to use opticlust method.
+Otherwise, average-neighbor, nearest_nerghbor and furthest_neighbor method*